Frequently Asked Questions

 Our beer is gluten free.
 No gluten-containing ingredients are used at any step in the manufacturing process.

-You might have had a beer that was gluten reduced, not gluten free.
+You might have had a beer that was gluten reduced rather than gluten free.
 A few years ago, some breweries started using an enzyme to remove gluten from regular beers.
 That process does NOT remove all the gluten, but some of these breweries were calling their products gluten free anyway.

-The FDA no longer allows those beers to be called gluten free.
+The FDA and TTB no longer allow those beers to be called gluten free.
 They can only be labeled with terms likes gluten reduced or gluten removed.

 Our beers are true gluten-free beers.
 They do not use any gluten-containing ingredients whatsoever.